 Learning

 Learning is what allows AI to evolve over time.
-Instead of just following pre-written instructions, AI observes patterns in data and updates itself.
-Think of it as digital trial and error.
-The system remembers what worked, tosses what didn’t, and uses that memory to make better decisions next time.
-This could be recognizing traffic signs, detecting fraud, or recommending your next playlist.
+Instead of simply following predetermined instructions, AI looks for patterns in data and gradually changes.
+It’s like a digital version of trial and error: the system remembers what worked, discards what didn’t, and uses this experience to make more accurate decisions next time.
+Examples are all around us: AI recognizes road signs, helps banks detect fraud, or suggests a new music playlist you might actually like.

 Logical Thinking